brucezztong/Custom-Blocks-Pack/Documentation/Manual.md

 * cbpBathroomCabinetOldTop
 * cbpBathroomCabinetOldTopHelper

-**Bookcases** - This is a bookcase that does not give out books and instead gives out other things you might find on a bookshelf.
+**Bookcases and Book Shelves** - This is a bookcase that does not give out books and instead gives out other things you might find on a bookshelf.

 * cbpBookcaseBookless
+* cbpBookcaseCornerPoor
+* cbpBookShelfSingleBottom
+* cbpBookShelfSingleTop
+* cbpBookShelfDoubleBottom
+* cbpBookShelfDoubleTop
+* cbpBookShelfSingleCapBottom
+* cbpBookShelfSingleCapTop

+**Book Piles** - These are decoration versions of book piles.
+* cbpBookPile01
+* cbpBookPile02
+* cbpBookPile03
+* cbpBookPile04
+* cbpBookPile05
+* cbpBookPile06
+* cbpBookPile07
+* cbpBookPile08
+* cbpBookPile09
+* cbpBookPile10
+* cbpBookPile11
+* cbpBookPile12
+* cbpBookPile13
+* cbpBookPile14
+* cbpBookPile15

 **Offset Blocks** - Sometimes a POI designer just wants a version of a TFP block that doesn't sit in the middle of the block's space.
 Here are a number